cezarpedroso/Unit-Test-Python/README.md

 These unit tests validate that the `exact_change` function handles a variety of edge cases, ensuring robustness.

 ## Features
-- Implements `unittest` module for automated testing.
+- Uses `unittest` module for automated testing.
-- Covers edge cases such as zero and negative values.
+- Covers edge cases like zero and negative values.
-- Ensures accurate computation of change.
+- Ensures accurate calculation of change.

 ## Usage
 To execute the script (apart from testing), run the following command: